ptaconet/modisfast/README.md

   - **Providing a simple and single way in R to download data stored on heterogeneous servers** : People that use Earth science data often struggle with data access.
-In opendapr we propose an easy way to download data from various providers in R. What these providers have in common is the implementation of OPeNDAP to access their data.
+In opendapr we propose an harmonized way to download data from various providers that have implemented access to their data through OPeNDAP.
-  - **Fastening the data import phase**, especially for long time series analysis.
+  - **Fastening the data import phase**, especially for large time series analysis.

 Apart from these performance aspects, ethical considerations have driven the development of this package :